HL232/LEDLight_FundEngDesign/README.md

 https://photos.app.goo.gl/saTWxsfEm9hphPUx9

+tl;dr - The LED light works, the longest dimension is 5.5 inches, the device weighs 6.8 oz, and it does survive a drop test

 ## Background

 Hello, welcome to my repo for my LED light project for my BME590 Fundamentals of Engineering Design class.